stonecoldpat/anysender-voting/README.md

 ### Registering to the any.sender service

-All the customer needs to do is deposit ether in Relay.sol.
+To register, a customer needs to deposit in Relay.sol.

 We provide a simple [deposit utility](https://github.com/stonecoldpat/anysender-voting/blob/master/src/ts/anysender-utils.ts#L23) function to handle sending the required ether to the relay.sol contract: